brentley/ecsworkshop/content/secrets/08-walkthrough-step-05/cdk.md

 The secrets are read from Secrets Manager and passed to our container task image via the `secrets` property.
 Each property is created with a specific environment variable which is readable to the application.

+The ECS Fargate cluster application is created here using the `ecs-patterns` library of the CDK.
+This automatically creates the cluster from a given `containerImage` and sets up the code for a load balancer that is connected to the cluster and is public.

 ### lib/ecs-fargate-stack.ts
 ```ts
 import { App, Stack, StackProps } from '@aws-cdk/core';